Jerry Yan: 2009-present: Continued success in music and acting

-In 2011, Jerry starred in My Splendid Life, a remake of the 2009 Korean hit drama Brilliant Legacy.
+In 2011, Yan starred in My Splendid Life, a remake of the 2009 Korean hit drama Brilliant Legacy.
 The series reached 100 million views on Youku, and topped the ratings charts for numerous weeks.
 The same year, he won Best Asian Star at the Asia Model Awards held in Seoul.

-In 2012, Jerry starred in Taiwan's costume film Ripples of Desire, directed by Zero Chou.

-In 2014, Jerry starred in the romance melodrama Loving, Never Forgetting opposite Chinese actress Tong Liya, playing a single father.
+In 2012, Yan starred in Taiwan's costume film Ripples of Desire, directed by Zero Chou.
+In 2014, Yan starred in the romance melodrama Loving, Never Forgetting opposite Chinese actress Tong Liya, playing a single father.
 The same year, he starred in the Japanese heist film Lupin III: Necklace of Cleopatra based on the manga of the same name alongside Shun Oguri, the lead actor of the Japanese version of Meteor Garden, and Kim Joon, one of the lead actors of the Korean version of Meteor Garden.

-In 2015, Jerry made a special appearance in the highly popular youth movie Our Times as the adult version of the male protagonist, Xu Taiyu.
+In 2015, Yan made a special appearance in the highly popular youth movie Our Times as the adult version of the male protagonist, Xu Taiyu.
 He then starred in the Chinese television series My Best Ex-Boyfriend.

-In 2019, Jerry was cast in the romance film Matchmaking Battle.

-In 2020, Jerry starred in the romantic comedy drama Count Your Lucky Stars alongside Shen Yue.
+In 2019, Yan was cast in the romance film Matchmaking Battle.
+In 2020, Yan starred in the romantic comedy drama Count Your Lucky Stars alongside Shen Yue.
 In 2021, he joined the cast of Call Me By Fire as a contestant.

-In 2023, Jerry starred in the romantic drama The Forbidden Flower with Xu Ruohan.
+In 2023, Yan starred in the romantic drama The Forbidden Flower with Xu Ruohan.

+Jerry Yan's singing career regained attention after he returned to musical activities through the F✦FOREVER 1st World Tour.
+The reunion project brought together three members of F4 namely Jerry Yan, Vanness Wu, and Vic Chou, while Ken Chu did not participate in the tour.
+The F3 performed in collaboration with Ashin (Vocalist of the band Mayday) who was also involved in the concert's musical production.

+The F✦FOREVER 1st World Tour began in Shanghai, China from December 19 - 22, 2025 before continuing to several cities including Chengdu, Shenzhen, Wuhan, and Chongqing.
+After the concerts in mainland China, the concert tour continued to various countries in Southeast Asia beginning with Indonesia and followed Philippine, Thailand, and Malaysia before concluding in Singapore from August 14 - 16, 2026.

 Personal life

-Jerry was in an on and off relationship with model Lin Chi-ling for many years.
-Jerry admitted to reuniting with Lin on November 10, 2017.
+Yan was in an on and off relationship with model Lin Chi-ling for many years.
+Yan admitted to reuniting with Lin on 10 November 2017.
 This was neither confirmed nor denied by Lin.

-Around one year later, however, Jerry refused to comment and Lin denied dating.
+A year later, however, Yan refused to comment and Lin denied dating.